potatochip/potatochip.github.io/about/index.md

 In my spare time, I race track bikes.
 I'm aiming to win the track national championships in 2016.

 When I grow up, I want to be like [Neil deGrasse Tyson](http://twitter.com/neiltyson).

-### Other information
-I like long walks on the beach, holding hands and python list comprehensions.

 ### Links
 My resume can be found [here]({{ site.baseurl }}/images/aaron_mangum_resume.pdf)